fl101/awardfares-blog/_posts/2023-10-23-airline-alliances-changes.md

 ### 3. [Oneworld](https://www.oneworld.com/)

+Oneworld is another major airline alliance, with 14 member airlines.
 Founded in 1999, Oneworld has a reputation for having a tight-knit group of member airlines.
-Nonetheless, it hasn’t been exempt from changes:
+Nonetheless, it hasn’t been exempt from changes.

-Oneworld is another major airline alliance, with 14 member airlines.
 Several airlines have left Oneworld over the years, including:

 * **Air Berlin**: Air Berlin, a German airline, ceased operations in 2017.
-* **Canadian Airlines**: Canadian Airlines, a Canadian airline, was acquired by Air Canada in 2000.
+* **Canadian Airlines**: Canadian Airlines was acquired by Air Canada in 2000.
 Air Canada is a member of Star Alliance, so Canadian Airlines effectively left Oneworld when it was acquired by Air Canada.
 * **LATAM Brasil and LATAM Chile**: LATAM Brasil and LATAM Chile, the two largest airlines in South America, left Oneworld in 2020.
 * **Malév Hungarian Airlines**: Malév Hungarian Airlines, the flag carrier of Hungary, ceased operations in 2012.
 * **Mexicana de Aviación**: Joined Oneworld in 2009 but had to leave in 2010 due to bankruptcy.